-- b) Tree Protection Zones shall be fenced with a 1.8 metre high chainmesh or weldmesh fence and secured to restrict access.
+b) Tree Protection Zones shall be erected in the rear yard in the location shown on Appendix III of the Arboricultural Impact Assessment prepared by treeREPORT dated June 2022.
+The fenced must be a 1.8 metre high chainmesh or weldmesh fence and secured to restrict access.
 The fence shall be established prior to any materials being bought onto the site and before the commencement of works including demolition.
 The area within the fence shall be mulched and maintained to a depth of 75mm.
 The soil within the TPZ shall be kept in a moist condition for the duration of the construction works.
-Unless approved by the site arborist there shall be no access within the TPZ. - c) Trunk protection shall be installed around the trunks of the following trees:
+Unless approved by the site arborist there shall be no access within the TPZ.

+c) Trunk protection shall be installed around the trunks of the following trees:

-Council Ref No. Species 1 Magnolia grandiflora (Bull Bay Magnolia)
+Council Ref No. Species 1 Lophostemon confertus